isopink/isopink.github.io/_posts/2025-04-07-Linear Model L.md

 **Remark**: If $X^T X$ is not invertible, we can still define a *pseudo-inverse*, but the solution won’t be unique.
 Fortunately, in practice, $X$ typically has independent columns.
 To handle non-invertibility, we would need to discuss *SVD* — but that’s too much for now.
 You can check one of my other posts for that.

 Here’s an extra insight: Linear regression gives real-valued outputs.
 But classification outputs $+1$ or $-1$ — those are real numbers too, so maybe there’s a connection.
 Of course, regression and classification have different objectives, so we can’t directly reuse the model.
 However, we can use the regression-trained weights to speed up convergence during classification.
 Instead of initializing $w$ randomly (or with a zero vector), starting with the regression result can save a lot of time.
+The following shows the weight vector obtained using linear regression in the previous digit classification problem.

 ![solution](/assets/images/lin_6.svg)